-The 7 biggest banking system complaints as told by founders
+The 7 biggest banking complaints of startup founders

-To most U.S. banks, startups are such small potatoes that they don’t even distinguish between them and consumers in their SEC filings.
-(True story.)
-That means that the support for founder checking accounts is often elusive, the fees are frequent, and the communication is sometimes by mail.
-Which, for entrepreneurs charged with high growth in a short period, isn't exactly a partnership made in heaven.
+While startup founders face a long list of hurdles while building their business, having access to their capital shouldn’t be one of them.
+In the world of Wall Street, startups are such small potatoes that most U.S. banks don’t even distinguish between these companies and consumers in their SEC filings.
+That means that support for founder checking accounts is often elusive, fees are frequent, and exhausting challenges abound.
+For entrepreneurs trying to attain high growth in a short period, this isn't exactly a partnership made in heaven.

-Consider that at some point, seventy-seven percent of entrepreneurs draw from a mixture of retirement savings, asset-based loans, or home equity lines of credit.
-None of these furnish them with a W-2 or recurring direct deposits and so the founders are categorized as unemployed.
-If they do qualify for accounts and cards, those products come laden with restrictions and balance requirements.
+In addition to private equity from venture capitalists and angel investors, seventy-seven percent of startup founders draw from a mixture of retirement savings, asset-based loans, or home equity lines of credit at some point in their funding.
+Many struggle to qualify for basic financial tools like bank accounts, credit cards, and debit cards because banks are generally reluctant to trust companies with non-traditional business models and income streams.
+And none of the available options provides a W-2 or recurring direct deposits, ultimately categorizing the entrepreneurs as technically unemployed.
+Plus, if they do qualify for accounts and cards, those products come laden with restrictions and balance requirements.

-“For my first startup all we were given was a Visa checking card,” recalls Scott Edmonds, now an Advisor to Syncari.
+“At my first startup, all we were given was a Visa checking card,” recalls Scott Edmonds, now an advisor to Syncari.
 “It was a real problem.
-We were told we had a minimum balance on the account and if we went below it, the card would get declined and we couldn’t access our money.
+We were told we had a minimum balance on the account.
+If we went below that balance, the card would get declined and we couldn’t access our money.
 It was painful.
-It meant that at client meetings, we were picking up the check with personal credit cards and expensing it later, which was just more work.”
+At client meetings, we were picking up the check with personal credit cards and expensing it later.
+This just meant more work.”

-2. The online banking experience leaves you depleted
+2. The traditional banking experience can leave you feeling defeated

 For startup founders busy disrupting the old way of doing things, the traditional financial services experience can be jarring.
-"It’s hard to be a tech company solving problems digitally and be forced to watch a banker stuff a ream of paperwork in your face, ask you to initial 30 pages, then photocopy it,” said one entrepreneur, who asked to remain anonymous.
-“But at the same time, it’s also a real pain to transition away.
-They’ve got you locked-in."
+"It’s hard to be a tech company solving problems digitally and be forced to watch a banker stuff a ream of paperwork in your face, ask you to initial 30 pages, then photocopy it,” says one e-commerce entrepreneur.
+“But at the same time, it’s also a pain to transition away.
+They’ve got you locked in."

-Unintuitive banking sites and apps with multiple logins and disconnected web and mobile banking experiences do more than frustrate: They demand time and energy.
-“My job is to build a business, not spend time managing multiple logins and financial partners,” said one two-time founder.
-“I spend enough time on bill pay, AR, and AP, and regulatory reporting.
+Unintuitive banking sites, apps with multiple logins, and disconnected web and mobile banking experiences do more than frustrate: they demand time and energy.
+“My job is to build a business, not spend time managing multiple logins and financial partners,” says one two-time founder.
+“I spend enough time on bill pay, AR, AP, and regulatory reporting.
 Time is the one resource I’ll never get back.”

-Many entrepreneurs report feeling that more of the banking process should be automatic and if not smartphone friendly, at least online.
-New account balances can sometimes take days to register and the process for opening additional accounts can often only be done with physical paperwork and an in-person visit.
-“In our first month, I had to visit a branch at least 10 times.
-It was a huge time suck,” said one founder.
-“Don’t they realize we have a small business to run?”
+Many entrepreneurs report feeling that more of the banking process should be automatic.
+And if they’re not smartphone friendly, they should at least have online capabilities.
+In the era of Google, social media, and Amazon two-day shipping, instant gratification is a necessity, not an option.
+With traditional banks, new accounts can sometimes take days to register, and the process for opening additional accounts can often only be done with physical paperwork and an in-person visit.
+“In our first month, I had to visit a branch at least ten times.
+It was a huge time suck,” says one founder.
+“Don’t they realize we have our own companies to run?”

-4. Bank fees that feel excessive and unwarranted
+4. Bank fees often feel excessive and unwarranted

-Nothing rankles like watching a much-needed $100,000 infusion nibbled away by ACH or wire transfer fees.
-One startup founder graduated from Y Combinator with $150,000 in financing and recalled the frustration of watching it trickle away with “an arm and a leg in hidden fees” in the first year on international wires to offshore contractors.
+Little is more frustrating than watching a much-needed $100,000 infusion being nibbled away by ACH or wire transfer fees.
+After graduating from Y Combinator with $150,000 in financing, one founder recalled the frustration of dealing with fees.
+He remembers watching his money being depleted by “an arm and a leg in hidden fees” in the first year by international wires to offshore contractors.

 International wire transfer fees, which can range from 1-4%, constitute a sort of reverse investment, and undermine the savings found in hiring contractors.

 Nearly every corporate credit card offers a rewards program.
-But many entrepreneurs lament that some of their biggest expenses are exempted.
-For instance, payroll, which for many startups accounts for as much as 30% of their budget.
-Not only do payroll runs not earn points, they are assessed fees.
+But many entrepreneurs lament that some of their biggest expenses are excluded from these benefits.
+For instance, payroll accounts for as much as 30% of a startup’s budget.
+But not only do payroll activities seldom earn points, they are assessed additional fees.

-“I question the wisdom of juggling credit cards and playing rewards, just based on time investment,” said one founder.
-“When you go through the statements, they don’t apply the categories as generously as you’d like and there’s always something obvious exempted.”
+“I question the wisdom of juggling credit cards and playing rewards, just based on time investment,” says one founder.
+“When you go through the statements, they don’t apply the categories as generously as you’d like, and there’s always something obvious exempted.”

-More than your average individual, time-poor entrepreneurs resent having to wait on hold or navigate the phone trees.
-Yet the banking system ranks them among consumers, and sometimes take days to respond.
-“If I needed anything I had to talk to my person, and we were small potatoes so he’d always take a while to get back.
-Things were really slow to get done,” says Scott.
+More than the average person, time-poor entrepreneurs resent having to wait on hold or navigate phone trees for an extended amount of time.
+And banking systems sometimes take days to respond.
+“If I needed anything, I had to talk to my person.
+And we were small potatoes, so he’d always take a while to get back.
+Things were really slow to get done,” says Edmonds.

-6. Being forced to rely on personal finances
+6. Banks’ inflexibility forces founders to rely on personal finances

-7. Being expected to live in a major city
+7. Founders are expected to live in Silicon Valley or major city

-Not unlike some of the most prominent venture capital firms, U.S. banks expect by default that startups will maintain a physical presence in big cities where branch visits can happen.
-But as more and more workplaces go fully remote and accounting arms outsourced, it’s less common that co-signers and accountants share the same zip code or can converge on a branch without a plane flight.
+Not unlike some of the most prominent venture capital firms, U.S. banks expect that startups will maintain a physical presence in big startup hub cities like San Francisco or New York, where branch visits are feasible.
+But more and more startups are reconsidering real estate and office space, and transitioning to fully remote workplaces after the last year.
+And accounting arms are becoming increasingly outsourced.
+As a result, it’s less common that co-signers and accountants will share the same zip code or can access a branch without first hopping on a plane.

-For founders disgruntled with traditional banking system pains, there's Brex Cash.
-It offers the experience and integrations entrepreneurs need to focus on running their business, and it's fee free.
+As a startup itself, fintech unicorn Brex understands these pain points all too well.
+That’s why we created Brex Cash, a bank account alternative.
+As reported in Business Insider, Brex Cash offers the experience and integrations entrepreneurs need to focus on running their business instead of running down finances.
+And it's free of fees.
 There are no overdraft fees, no minimum balance fees, and no ACH or wire transfer fees.
-Plus, it's not held back by the legacy infrastructure of old banks so it can offer far higher annual percentage yield (apy) on your savings— to the traditional 0.1%—thanks to its use of money market accounts.
+Plus, since Brex Cash isn't a bank account, it's not held back by the legacy infrastructure of old banks.
+So it can offer a far higher annual percentage yield (APY) on your savings—compared to the traditional 0.1%—thanks to the use of money market accounts.

-And perhaps the most important: Brex doesn't require personal collateral.
-Your business can get approved in its own right.
-Which frustrated founders find wonderfully freeing.
-It's all the upside of banking without any of the downsides of the banking system.
+Perhaps most importantly to founders, Brex doesn't require personal collateral.
+That’s right.
+Your business can get approved in its own right, which frustrated founders find wonderfully freeing.
+Call it the upside of banking without the woes of the banking system.